-So I will kick it back over to you Mark.
+So I will kick it back over to you, Mark.

 Mark: Sure.
 So what are we covering today?
-We have three areas, the first of which is to talk about what is good performance.
+We have three areas, the first of which is to talk about what is a good performance.
 What do we mean by that?

 So we have clearly expectations that are really high, and we have to figure out what we can do to meet them as best we can.

-How do we know if performance is good?
 It’s simple, we test.
 We need to understand what it is that our users are going to experience first.
-So we need to do some research into who they are and what their end user experience is like, understand what kind of devices and operating systems they’re using, the browsers they’re using, and learn whatever we can about the network connections that they have.
+So we need to research who they are and what their end-user experience is like, understand what kind of devices and operating systems they’re using, the browsers they’re using, and learn whatever we can about their network connections.

 LCP is one of these, and this is the Largest Contentfull Paint, and the time needed to render the largest image or block of text on a page after the page starts to load.
-It’s meant to be a simpler way to try and judge and capture the load time from the user’s experience perspective.
-And instead of focusing on hard load times for things like the DOM or a speed index, or even the time it takes to start painting content on the page, Google feels like that the Largest Contentful Paint is a better metric, even though it’s simpler to tell us more about what’s happening in terms of the raw load.
+It’s a simpler way to judge and capture the load time from the user’s experience perspective.
+And instead of focusing on hard load times for things like the DOM or a speed index, or even the time it takes to start painting content on the page, Google feels that the Largest Contentful Paint is a better metric, even though it’s simpler to tell us more about what’s happening in terms of the raw load.

 And, perhaps, if you’re trying to figure out where to put your resources in terms of SEO, spending a lot of time on the core of vitals may not be as effective as doing other traditional SEO activities, increasing your backlinks or improving your headline or headers in terms of the quality of the descriptions and what you’re writing about, or consolidating short content, maybe into larger articles or up the same topic.
-Those types of traditional SEO activities might even yield better results than focusing a lot on just the Core Web Vitals.
-Rob, I think you can echo how seeing some of those Core Web Vitals for the first time can be a little bit upsetting because in a lot of cases, people aren’t doing as great as they would hope to be.
+Those types of traditional SEO activities might yield better results than focusing on just the Core Web Vitals.
+Rob, I think you can echo how seeing some of those Core Web Vitals for the first time can be a little bit upsetting because, in a lot of cases, people aren’t doing as great as they would hope to be.

 Rob: I would say jarring is the word, actually.